Oliver-Wei/CSCI4611/worksheets/a6_harold.md

 // Call someFunction with output parameter someFunction(&t);

-// x now has the value set by someFunction
+// t now has the value set by someFunction
 ```

    Using the variables declared from the previous steps, write a code snippet